 Characterization of dissection and IMH

 Extent and boundaries: Two data sets were excluded as the distal boundary of the AAD/IMH was not within the scan volume.
 In 31.5%, AAD and IMH were limited to the thoracic aorta.
 In contrast to IMH, which never involved the iliac arteries, AAD extended into the iliac arteries in 36.6% (Figure 2).
-Anatomic features such as kinking of the aorta, aortic bifurcation or aneurysm detained a distal progression of AAD and IMH in 41.5% and 53.8%, respectively (p=0.528, Figure 3).
+Anatomic features such as kinking of the aorta, aortic bifurcation or aneurysm detained a distal progression of AAD and IMH in 41.5% and 53.8%, respectively (P=0.528, Figure 3).

 True and false lumen: In Stanford A AAD, in 95.8% the false lumen was located in the dextrolateral quadrant of the ascending aorta.
 Stanford A IMH was most frequently found in the sinistrolateral quadrant (57.1%).
 In the aortic arch, the false lumen and IMH mainly involved the anterior, caudal and posterior quadrant, less frequently they involved the ostia of the supraaortic branches.
 In Stanford A AAD, the false lumen of the descending thoracic and suprarenal abdominal aorta was predominantly present in the sinistrolateral and dorsal quadrant.
 In Stanford B AAD, there was only a slight predominance for the dorsal and dextrolateral quadrant.
 At the level of the renal arteries the false lumen was more often found on the right than the left side (right: Stanford A: 73.9%; Stanford B: 52.6%; left: A: 30.4%; B: 42.1%).
 In the infrarenal portion of the aorta, there was no significant difference in the position of the false lumen between Stanford A and B (dextroposterior).
 In the descending thoracic and abdominal aorta, IMH showed no predominance of location.